-Mixing elements of the ancient past (a Roman occupation) and modern times (television), the play satirizes religious persecution of homosexuals.
-When Corpus Christi was scheduled to open off-Broadway at the Manhattan Theatre Club, but the Club's board of directors canceled it.
+Mixing elements of the ancient past (a Roman occupation) and modern times, (television) the play satirizes religious persecution of homosexuals.
+Corpus Christi was scheduled to open off-Broadway at the Manhattan Theatre Club, but the Club's board of directors canceled it.

-Death threats had been made by Christian extremist groups against the Club's board members.
-The decision angered other playwrights, including Tony Kushner, who threatened to withdraw their own plays from the Club if Corpus Christi was banned.
+Death threats had been made by Christian extremist groups against the board members.
+Their decision to cancel the production angered other playwrights, including Tony Kushner, who threatened to withdraw their own plays from the Club if Corpus Christi was banned.

-The board members relented, and the play was produced.
+The board members relented, and the show went on.
 The play contained scenes that raised the ire of right wing Christians and other conservative religious groups; in one scene, Jesus performs a gay wedding between two of his disciples.

 In another scene, he is betrayed by Judas, whose betrayal is the act of a jealous lover.
 On opening night, the Theatre Club was besieged by two thousand protesters.
-When Corpus Christi opened in London, a Muslim extremist group, Defenders of the Messenger Jesus, issued a fatwa sentencing McNally to death.
+When Corpus Christi opened in London, a Muslim extremist group called Defenders of the Messenger Jesus issued a fatwa sentencing McNally to death for blasphemy.

 Mothers and Sons is a sequel to McNally's classic telefilm Andre's Mother.
 Twenty years after losing her son Andre to AIDS, Katherine visits his lover Cal, who is now married to his new partner, Will, in an attempt at reconciliation.